-The monthly premium (payment) is $57.90.
+The monthly premium is $68.60.
 It features a $0.00 deductible.
-There are more cost related details on the premium page.
-You can check out the coverage information on the coverage page, or click on the copayments page to see your costs at the pharmacy.
+There are more cost related details in the premium section on this page.
+You can see your share at the pharmacy in the co-pay section, or learn more about the coverage in the coverage section.

 Be aware that you must continue to pay your monthly premium even when you are not using any medications.
 Also, it's important to plan ahead because you are responsible for one hundred percent of your prescription costs until the plan's deductible has been met.
 You also make the required copayment when you pickup your prescriptions.
 These are your share of the prescription drug costs.
 The plan pays the rest until you reach the coverage gap (aka, “donut hole”).